 harmful practice, and why no genuine synthetic phonics programme

-expects the learning of more than a handful of words as logographs.
+expects children to learn any words as logographs.
 Firstly, because

 words viewed as whole units form abstract visual patterns which